justinroy-01/FreelanceHub/README.md

 - Interactive and reusable GUI with Java Swing
 - Database-backed workflow using MySQL
 - MVC-inspired modular design
 - Simple animated header for better UX
+- Chat or messaging feature for communication
+- Admin dashboard for managing users and projects

 ---